Notice of Pre-AIA or AIA Status

 In Reference to Claim 24:

-Bai discloses a subsea long distance power transmission system, comprising: an electrically driven (via electric motor 1) pumping station (2) arranged to produce a flow of pressurized working fluid; an electricity generating station (6) having an electrical generator coupled to a fluid powered machine, the generating station being situated underwater (Examiner notes that the said system uses ocean water with a controller that pumps with the direction of water for an additive effect and therefore is located under water) a supply duct (4) extending across the seabed between the pumping station and the generating station, that duct being arranged to convey the flow of working fluid from the pumping station to power the machine;
+Bai discloses a subsea long distance power transmission system: an electrically driven pumping station arranged to produce a flow of pressurised working fluid; an electricity generating station having an electrical generator coupled to a fluid powered machine, a supply duct arranged to convey the flow of working fluid from the pumping station to power the machine; a return duct that duct being arranged to convey the flow of working fluid from the generating station to the pumping station for represurization.

-Bai fails to disclose subsea installation connected to the generating station to be powered electrically by energy conveyed along the supply duct by the flow of working fluid.
+Bai as modified fails to disclose subsea installation connected to the generating station to be powered electrically by energy conveyed along the supply duct by the flow of working fluid.

 However, in the same field of endeavor, remote power generator using ocean currents, Beck discloses a power generation facility 27 that through the use of an umbilical cord 35 electrical power from the generation facility to the control module 33 of the remote field 25 with subsea well heads for the wellheads ability to use the valves/actuators.